loz-hpc-linux/sysadmin/README.md

 ---

-## Example Workflow

-The toolkit supports a **structured investigation workflow** commonly used during HPC node triage and incident response.

-Rather than running scripts independently, operators typically follow a sequence of investigation stages.

 ---

+## Operational Workflow

+The toolkit is designed to support a structured investigation workflow commonly used during HPC node triage and cluster incident response.

+Rather than running scripts independently, operators typically follow a sequence of investigation stages when diagnosing node issues in large-scale HPC environments.

+---

-### Initialise Investigation Environment
+### 1. Initialise Investigation Environment

 Before beginning diagnostics, initialise the investigation environment.